cozy/cozy-libs/packages/cozy-doctypes/README.md

 - browser runtimes to use transpiled code

+The only caveat here is that we must pay attention to features that we use that are not supported yet in nodeJS, for example

-The only caveat here is the lack of ES6 module support in nodeJS, we have to use `module.exports` in this lib until they are supported.
+- the lack of ES6 module support in nodeJS, we have to use `module.exports`
+- class properties: must bind the methods in the constructor

 webpack doc for browser field: https://webpack.js.org/configuration/resolve/#resolvealiasfields